 - To get a feel for the DRS role in your school take time to familiarise yourself with

 - The key tasks on your job description

 - The RE and Liturgy resources in the school

 - The times RE is taught in each class

 - What has been done in the past by the DRS

 - The communication systems with the Principal, the staff, the BOT and the Parish Priest

-- The latest Catholic Character Review report

-- Make yourself familiar with the School Charter, in particular the links to Catholic Character - The policies that relate to any aspects of Catholic Character - The arrangements for the Sacramental Programmes in the parish - Information about 'tagged' positions and preference and non-preference students - Spend time with the Principal and other members of the school leadership team looking at the role of the DRS and invite suggestions about how you can develop it.
-Talk about how the team takes responsibility for the Catholic Character of the school. - Talk to staff about any concerns they have and ask them to identify any areas of need related to RE and Catholic Character. - Talk to the Principal about having time at staff meetings to address RE and Special Character matters with the staff. - Check on the budget allocation for RE and the spending policy. - After reviewing the situation select two areas you could work on and set a time frame for yourself.
+- The latest Catholic Character Review report - Make yourself familiar with the School Charter, in particular the links to Catholic Character - The policies that relate to any aspects of Catholic Character - The arrangements for the Sacramental Programmes in the parish - Information about preference and non-preference students - Spend time with the Principal and other members of the school leadership team looking at the role of the DRS and invite suggestions about how you can develop it.
+Talk about how the team takes responsibility for the Catholic character of the school. - Talk to staff about what they like, or any concerns they have, related to RE and Catholic Character. - Talk to the Principal about having regular time at staff meetings to address RE and Catholic Character matters with the staff. - Set up a day and time to regularly meet with the Principal. - Check on the budget allocation for RE and Catholic Character and the spending policy. - After reviewing the situation select one or two areas you could work on and set a time frame for yourself.
 Set yourself a goal and think about how you are going to work. - Connect with another DRS and the Diocesan Education / Schools Office for advice. - Locate and read the school policies or guidelines related to the role of the DRS. - Imagine you were a stranger coming to the school for the first time -How would you know the school is Catholic?
 How do you see children and staff expressing gospel values?